Express Entry 2017

 Express Entry is an incredibly fast and efficient system of managing applications for Canadian permanent residence put in place by the Canadian Government in 2015.
 Under the terms of Express Entry, applicants provide information about their skills, education, language ability, work experience and some details online through a very user-friendly interface.

 Once you complete your Express Entry profile, the system automatically assesses your rank in the Express Entry pool, using a points-based system called the Comprehensive Ranking System, and tells you how many points you have.
 The points are awarded for skills, education, language ability, work experience and other factors.
 Additional points can be awarded for Canadian degrees, diplomas and certificates, a valid job offer and a nomination from a province or a territory.
 You immediately see how many points you have.

 You can naturally try to complete your Express Entry profile on your own, if you can do everything properly.
 We, at Jane Katkova and Associates, offer our clients an Express Entry Assist program.
 We will help you with your Express Entry profile.
 We know which points to highlight to maximize your score.
 We know how to present your experience effectively.
 We know how to comply with specific requirements to streamline your application and improve your chances of an Invitation to Apply.

 And, when you receive an Invitation to Apply for Canadian permanent residence, we can help you prepare an error-free, IRCC-ready application, which will run smoothly and quickly through IRCC system.
 There can be a good deal of paperwork, and we know how to handle that properly.

-At Jane Katkova & Associates we are Canadian Immigration Experts.
+At Jane Katkova & Associates we are Immigration consultants.
 We have already helped hundreds of applicants to make Canada their new home.
 Call us at +1 (416) 661-4487, or email us to learn how we can help in your specific case!